 By interfering with the patient's immune response, prednisolone can impede the effectiveness of vaccinations.
 Prednisolone can also interfere with the tuberculin skin test and cause false negative results in patients with tuberculosis infection.

 Prednisolone impairs calcium absorption and new bone formation.
-Patients on prolonged treatment with prednisolone and other corticosteroids can develop osteoporosis and an increased risk of bone fractures.
+Patients on prolonged treatment with prednisolone and other corticosteroids can develop thinning of bone (osteoporosis) and an increased risk of bone fractures.
 Supplemental calcium and vitamin D are encouraged to slow this process of bone thinning.
 In some patients, medications used to treat osteoporosis may be prescribed.
-In rare individuals, destruction of large joints can occur while undergoing treatment with prednisolone or other corticosteroids.
+In rare individuals, destruction of large joints (osteonecrosis) can occur while undergoing treatment with prednisolone or other corticosteroids.
 These patients experience severe pain in the involved joints, and can require replacement of joints.
 The reason behind such destruction is not clear.

 Report Problems to the Food and Drug Administration